ember-learn/ember-blog/content/the-ember-times-issue-208.md

 He addressed the [Vite](https://vitejs.dev) support and demonstrated an Ember app on Vite, explaining the importance of using ESM-compatible dependencies.
 He also discussed the challenges faced during the integration process, such as add-ons not being fully converted to ESM.

-Chris introduced the upcoming [unstable Embroider release](https://github.com/embroider-build/embroider/releases) and encouraged users to remain optimistic despite encountering issues due to cache busting by showcasing debugging techniques and the advantages of Vite's network tab.
+Chris introduced what will be in the [next major release of Embroider](https://github.com/embroider-build/embroider/pull/1701) and encouraged users to remain optimistic despite encountering issues due to cache busting by showcasing debugging techniques and the advantages of Vite's network tab.

 ---